Skip to main content

 The first time you connect an AI tool, Gety asks how you want to handle data sharing:

-In Ask every time mode, a confirmation popup appears each time an AI tool requests content:
+In Ask every time mode, a system notification appears each time an AI tool requests content.
+Click Allow to share the snippets, or Don't allow to block the request:

 You can change your preference anytime in Gety → Settings → AI Integrations.